minio/minio/README.md

 ## Introduction

 Minio is an open source object storage released under [Apache license v2](./LICENSE) .
 It uses ``Rubberband Erasure`` coding to dynamically protect the data.
-Minio's design was inspired by Amazon's S3 for its API and Facebook's Haystack for its immutable data structure.
+Minio's design is inspired by Amazon's S3 for its API and Facebook's Haystack for its immutable data structure.

 ### Build Minio from Source